Chase Jarvis Chase Jarvis

 3. Submit the edit with your original prompt.

 By doing this, you’re telling Midjourney: “Don’t touch the rest of the canvas, just re-roll this specific patch.”
-It’s the fastest way to clean up “AI funk” without losing the magic of the original generation.
+It’s the fastest way to clean up “AI funk” without losing the magic of the original generation (the holy grail of inpainting).

 Option 2: The Edit Tab (hail Mary)